Skip to content

 From Tom Waterfield:

-In vaccinated populations where the prevalence of invasive meningococcal disease is low the presence of Petechiae alone should no longer be viewed as a red flag and should not be used to justify immediate treatment with broad spectrum antibiotics.
+In vaccinated populations where the prevalence of invasive meningococcal disease is low, the presence of Petechiae alone should no longer be viewed as a red flag.
+It should not be used to justify immediate treatment with broad-spectrum antibiotics.
 The emphasis and teaching should shift away from worrying about all non-blanching rashes with greater emphasis on the importance of identifying purpuric rashes as they confer the greatest risk of invasive meningococcal disease.

-Finally the PiC study demonstrates the importance of well designed prospective research studies in identifying risk factors for sepsis.
-Traditional approaches utilising retrospective reporting of symptoms from convenience samples of children with sepsis results in an over estimation the risks.
-This in turn leads to the development of overly aggressive clinical practice guidelines that are poorly adhered to.
+Finally, the PiC study demonstrates the importance of well-designed prospective research studies in identifying risk factors for sepsis.
+Traditional approaches, utilising retrospective reporting of symptoms from convenience samples of children with sepsis, result in an overestimation of the risks.
+This, in turn, leads to the development of overly aggressive clinical practice guidelines that are poorly adhered to.

 Note from Tessa: I am an employee of Barts Health but was not involved in the PiC study or in writing the Barts Health NHS Trust guideline.